OctopusDeploy/docs/docs/key-concepts/machine-roles.md

 According to the screenshot above, our deployment process will do the following:

 - Deploy NuGet package OctoFX.Database to deployment targets with the role**app-server**
-- Deploy NuGet package OctoFX.RateService to deployment targets with the¬†role **web-server**
+- Deploy NuGet package OctoFX.RateService to deployment targets with the†role **web-server**

 ## Using roles with variables